alexcreates/Efficient_Frontier/Read_Me.txt

 market conditions that follows a "drift" and "shock" model.
-A "drift" is a normalized oscillation within reasonable bounds of random average movement around each datapoint in the dataframe provided for the simulation which has somewhat similar behavior with mean-reversion.
+A "drift" is a normalized oscillation within reasonable bounds of random average movement around each datapoint in the dataframe provided for the simulation.
+Which has somewhat of a similar behavior with mean-reversion.
 A "shock" is a calculation that sends the price randomly up or down to simulate market conditions such as bad news or good news.